-The soul life will never allow this physical supremacy to fail, until all departments of universal nature tire, and each part of both body and soul in sympathetic unity, surrenders its part; then the bond of physical sovereignty yields to the spiritual, and physical existence is no more.
+The soul life will never allow this physical supremacy to fall, until all departments of universal nature tire, and each part of both body and soul in sympathetic unity, surrenders its part; then the bond of physical sovereignty yields to the spiritual, and physical existence is no more.

-It will be found by referring back to some of the forms of expression made use of hy Prof. Parnell, that I have italicized, that his experiences will sustain the views I Continued on Match Page.
+It will be found by referring back to some of the forms of expression made use of by Prof. Parnell, that I have italicized, that his experiences will sustain the views I